Speech Therapy/Speech Pathology Department

 A referral from your physician is required before a speech and/or swallowing assessment can be completed.
-The department may help you secure this order if necessary.
+We can help you secure this order if necessary.

 If you are uncertain if you or someone in your family would benefit from speech therapy, screenings can be completed by calling the speech pathology department.

 Payment for services is covered by private insurance, Medicare and Medicaid.
 For qualifying families, payment for services can also be covered by local grant funds.

 Floyd County Medical Center currently employs four speech-language pathologists.
 Each of the speech pathologist holds a Master’s Degree, is certified by the American Speech-Language-Hearing Association and is registered by the Iowa Department of Health.